McCallumDillon/Hackintosh-Z390-Aorus-Pro/README.md

 ## GC-Titan Ridge Thunderbolt Contoller
 Getting Titan Ridge to work initially was a pain on my older Clover/Catalina installation, but it helped sort some kinks.
 After following the proper installation and recommended bios options there was a key setting in the bios for enabling power to the card on boot– I can't remember what it is called exactly, but it is in the thunderbolt specific configuration settings.

-From there, strange as it sounds, I had to actually boot into Windows to initialize the card before it would work in OSX.
+From there, strange as it sounds, you actually have to boot into Windows to initialize the card before it would work in OSX.
+It has to do a power-saving feature in the controller.
+There is/are some ACPI work arounds that I didn't mess with.
 If others ares struggling like I was– try this.
+Further reading on this subject here: https://osy.gitbook.io/hac-mini-guide/details/thunderbolt-3-fix/

+## Misc
+Another noteworthy mention.
+Originally I had two Samsung 970 Evo Plus 1 TB NVME drives installed on this machine– one for Windows, one for OSX.
+I had issues getting OSX to boot with the dual boot setup/nature of this configuration.
+They were both updated to the latest firmware (as I'm told that is a critical piece to gettin those drives to work), but I still couldn't get it to play nicely and boot.
+I was able to install Big Sur, but upon reboot couldn't reach the desktop.
+I used it as an excuse to try a different drive and the newer/faster Western Digital SN850 1tb which worked right away without any issues.
+I'm still not sure what the deal there was as I've seen others online using the 970 Evo Plus drives without issue.
+Either-way– no longer and issue in my case.

+## Cheers!
+:)